-Consider, then, whether the Constitution would be "consistent with reason and common sense" if it allowed prohibitions on firearms purchases by felons but disallowed background checks to determine whether a felon was the would-be purchaser of a firearm.
+Once the constitutionality of prohibiting gun possession by some people is accepted, the application" of these rules is whether the resulting interpretation is "consistent with reason and common sense.",65 sense" if it allowed prohibitions on firearms purchases by felons but disallowed background checks to determine whether a felon was the would-be purchaser of a firearm.
 As a matter of common sense, we all know that guns do not of their own accord stay out of the hands of prohibited purchasers.
 Nor are prohibited purchasers likely to confess their legal inability to buy guns when talking to gun dealers.
 The prohibitions, in short, do not enforce themselves.
 In order to be effective, in order to be meaningful, in order to be anything more than rules on paper, they